yusufkarakaya/yusufkarakaya/README.md

 Hi!
-I'm Yusuf Karakaya, a full-stack developer from Los Angeles, CA. I'm passionate about building high-quality software that solves real-world problems.
-I have experience with a variety of programming languages and technologies, including Java, Python, JavaScript, React, and Node.js.
+I'm <strong>Yusuf Karakaya</strong>, a full-stack developer from <strong>Los Angeles</strong>, CA. I'm passionate about building high-quality software that solves real-world problems.
+I have experience with a variety of programming languages and technologies, including <strong>Python</strong>, <strong>JavaScript</strong>, <strong>React</strong>, and <strong>Node</strong>.js.
 I'm also proficient in a variety of software development tools and frameworks.

 I'm always looking for new challenges and opportunities to learn and grow.
 I'm also a team player and I'm always willing to help others.
 I'm confident that I can make a significant contribution to your team.

-If you're looking for a talented and experienced full-stack developer, please feel free to contact me.
+If you're looking for a talented and experienced <strong>full-stack developer</strong>, please feel free to contact me.
 I'd love to chat about your project and see how I can help.